kadmin-remctl 2.2

 REQUIREMENTS

 The kadmin backend is written in Perl and requires the Perl Expect module.
-It calls the MIT Kerberos v5 kadmin and kpasswd programs and therefore requires that they be available.
+The Heimdal version also requires the IPC::Run module.
+The MIT version (kadmin-backend) calls the MIT Kerberos kadmin and kpasswd programs and therefore requires that they be available.
+The Heimdal version similarly requires kpasswd, but uses the Perl module Heimdal::Kadm5 for kadmin operations and requires it be installed.
 For integration with the AFS kaserver Kerberos v4 realm, it uses kasetkey.
 The Kerberos v4 synchronization is disabled by default.

 The kadmin backend can propagate instance creation and deletion to an Active Directory.
 To use this support, you will need the Perl Encode, MIME::Base64, and Text::Template modules.
 (Encode and MIME::Base64 come with Perl 5.8 and later.)
 You will also need k5start and the OpenLDAP binaries ldapadd, ldapdelete, and ldapmodify.
 You can get k5start from: